Prathamesh959/task-4-mobile-friendly/README.md

 ## Files Included
 - `index.html` – The webpage
-- `style.css` – The styles and media queries
+- `style4.css` – The styles and media queries
 - `README.md` – This file

 ##  Output